opencv/opencv/doc/tutorials/app/intelperc.markdown

 VideoCapture can retrieve the following data:

 -#  data given from depth generator:
-    -   CAP_INTELPERC_DEPTH_MAP - each pixel is a 16-bit integer.
+    -   CAP_INTELPERC_DEPTH_MAP - each pixel is a 16-bit or 8-bit integer.
 The value indicates the
             distance from an object to the camera's XY plane or the Cartesian depth.
-(CV_16UC1)
+(CV_16UC1 or CV_8UC1)
     -   CAP_INTELPERC_UVDEPTH_MAP - each pixel contains two 32-bit floating point values in
         the range of 0-1, representing the mapping of depth coordinates to the color coordinates.
 (CV_32FC2)
-    -   CAP_INTELPERC_IR_MAP - each pixel is a 16-bit integer.
+    -   CAP_INTELPERC_IR_MAP - each pixel is a 16-bit or 8-bit integer.
 The value indicates the
         intensity of the reflected laser beam.
-(CV_16UC1)
+(CV_16UC1 or CV_8UC1)

 -#  data given from RGB image generator:
     -   CAP_INTELPERC_IMAGE - color image.
 (CV_8UC3)